 Culture Essex

 Through our Arts and Cultural Fund we provide dedicated funding and support for artists, organisations, and creative practitioners working across a broad portfolio of disciplines and throughout, arts, heritage, creative and green spaces in Essex.
+In addition to this, we recently launched a Cultural Strategy for Essex, a broad and ambitious initiative that defines a county-wide roadmap of how we can help create the conditions for our cultural and creative sector to flourish.

-We understand the place that digital and tech businesses have in growing our county’s creative sector from digital start-ups, film and television production to games manufacturers, entertainment companies as well as architects and designers, Essex has a wealth of potential.
+We understand the place that digital and tech businesses have in growing our county’s creative sector from digital start-ups, film and television production to games developers, entertainment companies as well as architects and designers, Essex has a wealth of potential.

 Image courtesy of Mercury Theatre.
 Photo: Pamela Raith.